syaldram/portfolio/README.md

 # Saad Yaldram's Portfolio

 The goal of this project is to create a personal website that showcases my skills, experiences, and interests.
-The site should be built entirely with HTML and CSS, with no JavaScript code included.
-Javascript to be included in the future iteration of the website.
+The site should be built entirely with HTML and CSS, JavaScript written by me.

 ## Deliverables

-- One HTML file for the structure of the website
+- HTML files for the structure of the website

-- One CSS file for the styling of the website
+- CSS files for the styling of the website

 - Any assets (e.g. images) used in the website

+- Javascript for animations and backend configurations

 ## Features